-Since last week’s post below on Instagram, I’ve been getting inundated with questions about my current muscle-building protocol…including how I’ve been eating, supplements I’m currently taking, my workout program and more!
+Since last week's post below on Instagram, I've been getting inundated with questions about how to build muscle…including how I've been eating, supplements I'm currently taking, my workout program and more!

 So I figured I'd put together a quick and dirty post to give the basics of my entire protocol.
 I hope this is helpful!
 You can feel free to leave your questions, comments, and feedback below the post!

 Operation get skinny guy Ben Greenfield muscle continues…up 10.4 lbs in 2 months.
 Lots of organ meat, circuit training with heavy weights, intermittent fasting and walking, bone broth, and that wonderful egg yolk ice cream and collagen you can see in my previous post.
 20g of @kion aminos a day too.
 Anybody else out there trying to put on some muscle?
 Hope those little tips help.

 How To Build Muscle: Ben Greenfield's Top 6 Workouts:

 My weight training workouts are actually pretty simple.
 I find that from a cognitive fatigue standpoint and my hefty amounts of family time, work and travel, I can really only handle a maximum of about six different workout “options”—three for when I'm at home and three for travel.
 I do three such workouts per week, typically with 48 hours between, and my workouts take somewhere in the range of 50-60 minutes.

 There's actually some evidence that hitting a muscle over and over again with similar exercise, movements, sets, and reps can actually be very good for muscle hypertrophy.
 If my goal were purely metabolic stimuli, I'd use quite a few additional workouts, but I keep things relatively simple for hypertrophy.

 Home Muscle Building Workout 1: Basic Full Body Protocol